mikakallberg/Portfolio-Project-4/README.md

 # Credits

 ## Thank you
+- [Spencer Barriball](https://github.com/5pence) for always being there and being a fantastic mentor.
 - [Daisy McGirr](https://github.com/Daisy-McG) for helping me and giving me insights into backend cooperation with frontend.

 ### Content